 International Travel

 Participants are responsible for arranging travel to and from Oxford.
 Student housing check-in time is between 9am and 5pm on arrival day; departure is before 11am on checkout day.
 Student accommodations are closed outside of official program dates/times.
-Travel information from London’s major airports to Oxford Semester Programme housing is provided in a pre-departure packet.
+Travel information from London’s major airports to SCIO’s student housing is provided in a pre-departure packet.

-The Oxford Semester Programme is an extension campus of each member institution of the Council for Christian Colleges & Universities (CCCU); each school grants the academic credit for program participation.
+The SCIO Semester Programme is an extension campus of each member institution of the Council for Christian Colleges & Universities (CCCU); each school grants the academic credit for program participation.

 Since each school determines their own policies regarding off-campus study costs and the applicability of institutional scholarships and other aid, you should confirm your school’s policies with the Off-Campus Study Coordinator on your campus.